-The findings of this study highlight the significant role of high-resolution computed tomography (HRCT) in evaluating sputum AFB-positive tuberculosis (PTB) The pulmonary cases.
-HRCT findings in these patients were as follows: nodules in 90.0%, centrilobular lobular consolidation in 82.5%, cavitation in 73.8%, tree-inbud appearance in 63.7%, lymphadenopathy in 8.8% and miliary nodules in 5.0% of patients.
-Our findings are similar to earlier studies which have also shown the role of HRCT in diagnosis of pulmonary tuberculosis and differentiating it from other lung pathology.
-In another study, 92% of cases showed centrilobular nodules, 84% lobular consolidation, 76% cavitation, 68% tree-in-bud appearance, 8% lymphadenopathy and 4% miliary nodules [15].
+The findings of this study highlight the significant role of high-resolution computed tomography (HRCT) in evaluating sputum AFB-positive pulmonary tuberculosis (PTB) cases.
+The HRCT findings in these patients were as follows: centrilobular nodules in 90.0%, lobar/segmental consolidation in 82.5%, 73.8%, tree-in-bud appearance in cavitation in 63.7%, lymphadenopathy in 8.8% and miliary nodules in 5.0% of patients.
+Our findings are similar to earlier studies which have also shown the role of HRCT in diagnosis of pulmonary tuberculosis and differentiating it from other lung pathologies.
+In another study, 92% of cases showed centrilobular nodules, 84% lobar/segmental consolidation, 76% cavitation, 68% tree-in-bud appearance, 8% lymphadenopathy and 4% miliary nodules [15].
 These differences in percentage across studies may be due to factors like variations in patient populations, disease severity, and different HRCT protocols at different centres.
 Centrilobular nodules were the most frequent HRCT finding, present in 90.0% of cases, which is consistent with other studies reporting a similar frequency.
-These nodules represent bronchogenic spread of Mycobacterium tuberculosis and are considered a hallmark feature of active PTB.
-Lobular consolidation was also a common finding, occurring in 82.5% of patients.
+These nodules bronchogenic spread of Mycobacterium tuberculosis and are considered a hallmark feature of active PTB.
+Lobar/segmental consolidation was also a common occurring in 82.5% of patients.
 Consolidation in tuberculosis is typically patchy and segmental, often affecting the upper lobes.
-The presence of lobular consolidation suggests active inflammation and alveolar involvement, which is significant in distinguishing active from inactive disease.
+The presence of consolidation suggests inflammation and alveolar involvement, which is significant in distinguishing active from inactive

 Another study found consolidation in 92% of cases, which is slightly higher than our findings, possibly due to differences in disease progression among the study populations.

 Cavitation was observed in 73.8% of patients, supporting the well-documented role of HRCT in detecting cavities, particularly in advanced tuberculosis cases.
-Cavitation is associated with high bacterial loads and increased infectivity, making it an important radiological marker in sputum AFBpositive patients.
+Cavitation is associated with high bacterial loads and increased infectivity, making it an important radiological marker in sputum AFB-positive patients.
 In comparison, Kosaka et al. reported cavitation in only 52% of cases, which may reflect variations in the study population, as cavitation is more common in patients with prolonged disease duration or immune compromise [16].
 Another study by Ko et al. found cavitation in 66% of cases, which is slightly lower than our results but still emphasizes the importance of HRCT in detecting cavitary lesions that might be missed on chest radiographs [17].